kangarko/ChatControl-Free/README.md

-# We have left SpigotMC and [continue ChatControl Free development here](https://mineacademy.org/plugin).
+# We're still active: We have left SpigotMC and [continue ChatControl development here](https://mineacademy.org/chatcontrol-red).

 <p align="center">
   Do you want to learn Java and code highly-customized Minecraft plugins?
 I've made a training for you!